Badgerati/Sky-Engine/README.md

 	* Added new ListSet data structure, keeping elements in the order they were added for a Set.
 	* Created an Arrays class to add further functionality on arrays - such as reversing, merging and swapping.
 	* You will notice a graphs package in util - this is just me dabbling around with something.
+	* Graphs package works for basic graph-theory.
+	* Implemented an 'ObjectMap' some simplify initialisations and settings of general HashMaps. (`HashMap<Obj, Obj>`).

 Version 0.9.8